 To assign users to a log, you will need to add them to the organization first.
 When hovering the organization name in either the left menu or on the dashboard, you will see a small gear icon.
 When clicking the icon, you will be taken to the organization settings page:

 Each user needs to sign up on elmah.io before being visible through Add user.
-Read on to learn how to invite new users.
+Jump to Invite new users to an organization to learn how to invite new users.

 When the new user is visible in the dropdown, click the user and select an access level.
 The chosen access level decides what the new user is allowed to do inside the organization.
 Read users are only allowed to view the organization, while Administrator users are allowed to add new users and delete the entire organization and all logs beneath it.
-The access level set for the user in the organization, will become the user's access level on all new logs inside that organization as well.
-Let's add a new user to the organization:
+The access level set for the user in the organization will become the user's access level on all new logs inside that organization as well.

-Awarding a user Administrator on a log, doesn't give them Administrator rights on the organization.
+Awarding a user Administrator on a log doesn't give them Administrator rights to the organization.

 Invite new users to an organization

 If someone not already created as a user on elmah.io needs access to your organization, you can use the Invite feature.
 Inviting users will send them an email telling them to sign up for elmah.io and automatically add them to your organization.

 To invite a user click the Invite user button and input the new user's email.
 Select an organization access level and click the green Invite user button.
 This will add the new user to the organization and display it as "Invited" until the user signs up.